Graduate Reading Group

 Please note: CETL reading groups exist to foster dialogue among UM instructors about important issues in higher education teaching and learning.
 The views expressed in the selected books are those of the authors alone and do not necessarily represent the views of CETL staff.

-This semester, the Graduate Reading Group will tackle the book Teaching with AI: A Practical Guide to a New Era of Human Learning by José Antonio Bowen and C. Edward Watson.
+This semester, the Graduate Reading Group will tackle the book The Spark of Learning: Energizing the College Classroom with the Science of Emotion, by Sarah Rose Cavanagh.
 Registered graduate students will receive a paperback copy of the book.
 Join us to learn more about college teaching and connect with fellow graduate TAs, instructors, and aspiring educators.

 The Spring 2025 Graduate Reading Group will meet at Hill Hall 117 on the following Fridays from 12:00-1:00 pm: